pratyaydeep/founderAI/README.md

 ## Session Management

-- Conversations are automatically saved to `~/.cli_tool/session.json`
+- Conversations persist only during the current session
-- Previous sessions are restored when starting the tool
+- Session history is automatically cleared when you exit the tool
-- History is limited by `max_history` setting
+- Each new session starts fresh with no previous conversation history

 ## Example Interactions